49 small business ideas for teen entrepreneurs

 4. Seasonal services

 Seasonal services vary depending on the time of the year and the weather.
-In the winter months, tasks like hanging holiday lights, gift wrapping, and shoveling snow can be offered.
-For a summer business idea, consider housesitting for vacationers or providing pool maintenance.
+In the winter months, you can offer tasks like hanging holiday lights, gift wrapping, and shoveling snow.
+For a summer business idea, consider housesitting for vacationers or providing pool maintenance or gardening.

 5. Child care

 Child care is a classic teen business, and for good reason: Demand is high.
-If you’re a patient person who is good with kids, babysitting can easily keep you busy on nights and weekends — and earn you a tidy profit.
+If you’re a patient person who’s good with kids, babysitting can easily keep you busy on nights and weekends — and earn you a tidy profit.
+The good news is, the minimum age for babysitting is lower than many other teen jobs.
+Check how old you have to be to babysit.

 6. Tutoring and teaching